legendarycode3/mastering-html-css-course-exercises/README.md

 HTML documents are basically a tree of nodes, including HTML elements and text nodes.
-HTML elements provide the semantics and formatting for documents, including creating paragraphs, lists
+HTML elements provide the semantics and formatting for documents, including creating paragraphs, lists and tables, and embedding images and form controls.
+Each element may have multiple attributes